 Surgical procedure (Dimple Reconstruction)

 To create cheek dimples a thin circle of skin is removed from the inside of the cheek.
 This is done by cutting out a portion of the mucosa (inner cheek skin), the sub-mucosal fat and the cheek muscle using a punch biopsy instrument.
+There is very little risk associated with this procedure however you experience some minimal swelling.

 This area of missing tissue is then stitched together using an absorbable suture.
 The stitch goes through the cheek muscle on one side of the circle of missing tissue, then through the dermis layer of the skin and finally back through the cheek muscle on the other side of the circle.
 A surgical knot is tied, and a dimple is created, even when not smiling.

 Within a week or two, as the suture absorbs, the cheek will flatten out and the dimple will disappear (when not smiling).
 However, inside the cheek, as scarring occurs, the muscle will connect to the skin and create a dimple when you smile.
+This procedure can be performed on any kind of cheek however the best results are seen when the cheeks are not overly chubby.
+Larger dimples can be created using a bigger punch biopsy to remove a larger circle of tissue.

 Pre Operative Care